onivim/oni2/docs/docs/using-onivim/command-line.md

 ## macOS

-On macOS, `oni2` can be added manually with the "Add to System PATH" command in the command pallette, by pressing `Cmd-Shift-P` and searching for `System`.
+On macOS, `oni2` can be added manually with the "Add to System PATH" command in the command palette, by pressing `Cmd-Shift-P` and searching for `System`.

 After selecting the option and giving admin permissions, the `oni2` executable should be accessible.